taurit/FlashcardSpace.Toolkit/docs/Architecture Decision Records/2024-08-21 How users should pass secret parameters.md

 Secret manager allows managing secrets needed by application in the IDE, and mitigates the risk that they would be accidentally committed to the git repository or backed up to an untrusted location along with the code.

-### Accepting a path to an external file with secrets
+### An external file with secrets

-Another option is to accept parameter like:
+Another option is to accept parameter like `--secretsFile` or introduce a convention that app looks for secrets in a specific file:

 ```cmd
 GenerateFlashcards.exe --secretsFile secrets.json ... input.txt